markliquid1/regulatordocumentation/docs/hardware/analoginputsADS1115.md

 - Consider 3.3V/15kΩ configuration for full -40°C to +125°C range
 - Would reduce power consumption by ~40%
 - Would enable full cold temperature measurement capability

-## Engineering Validation Summary

-This analog input system has been thoroughly analyzed for both capabilities and limitations:

-**Signal Integrity**: All channels provide excellent accuracy across their intended ranges with proper filtering and buffering, **with optimized configurations eliminating major limitations**.

-**Power Efficiency**: Ultra-low power consumption (129µA at 12V) suitable for continuous battery-powered operation, with optimized channels providing additional power savings.

-**Fault Protection**: Robust design handles overvoltage conditions and DC faults without component damage, **with design optimizations minimizing the cost of protection**.